|

 // Command c is the default command on Item item item.setDefaultCommand(null); item.removeCommand(c);

-- the command to be removedpublic void setItemCommandListener(ItemCommandListener l)
+cmd - the command to be removedpublic void setItemCommandListener(ItemCommandListener l)

-to this Item
+Commands to this Item,

-replacing any previous ItemCommandListener
+replacing any previous ItemCommandListener.
+A

-reference is allowed and has the effect of removing
+null reference is allowed and has the effect of removing

 any existing listener.

-It is illegal to call this method if this Item
+It is illegal to call this method if this Item is

-contained within an Alert
+contained within an Alert.

-- the new listener, or null
+l - the new listener, or null.

-- if this Item
+java.lang.IllegalStateException - if this Item is contained within an

-public int getPreferredWidth()
+Alertpublic int getPreferredWidth()

-.
+Item.
 If the application

 has locked the width to a specific value, this method returns that value.